jonathan-luo/wire-protocol/notebook.md

 - Onboarding

+    The part of the process is separate from the rest of the commands since it's required before the user can make any choices.

+    The server sees: `LOGIN_COMMAND [username : str]`

+    When the client and the server sends this command in the above format, the two can assert that the conversation is about the login process still.
+The client will first send an username over, and the server will check if the username already exists in the accounts dictionary.
+If it does, the server will ask for the user's password and check it against the stored hash.
+If it doesn't, the server will create a new account for the user.

+- Login Existing User

+    The client sees: `LOGIN_COMMAND exists`

+    If the username exists in the accounts dictionary, the server will send this message to the client, prompting the user to enter their password.

+    The server sees: `LOGIN_COMMAND [password : str]` The client sees: `LOGIN_COMMAND success` or `LOGIN_COMMAND error`

+    The server then repeatedly checks if the password entered by the user matches the stored password hash, giving them up to three chances to enter it correctly.
+If the user fails to enter the correct password within three tries, or if the user quits, the server will end the connection.

+    If the user enters the correct password, the server will log the user in by adding the client to the `connected_clients` dictionary under the username of the user and send a success message to the client.
+The server will then print a message indicating that the user has joined the chat.

+- Create New Account

+    The client sees: `LOGIN_COMMAND new`

+    If the username does not exist in the `accounts` dictionary, the server will create a new lock associated with the username and add it to the `user_locks` dictionary.

+    The server will then send a message to the client, prompting the user to create a new password.

-    The server sees: `LOGIN_COMMAND [args]`
+    The server sees: `LOGIN_COMMAND [new_password : str]`
+    The client sees: `LOGIN_COMMAND success`

+    After the user enters the new password, the client will ask for confirmation of the password.
+If the confirmation password does not match the new password, the client will ask if the user wants to quit or retry again.

+    If the confirmation password matches the new password, the server will hash the password and add it to the `accounts` dictionary, then log the user in by adding the client to the `connected_clients` dictionary and send a success message to the client.
+The server will then print a message indicating that the user has joined the chat.

 ## Selection Screen ##
 Once successfully logged in, the user will be greeted with a welcome message, as well as the notification of how many of the same account are logged into the system.
 They will receive all the undelivered messages.

+Behind the scenes, we've created a thread on the server end for communicating with this specific client and two threads on the client end to handle user input and message reception.
+The client's `user_thread` takes care of the main client-to-server interactions such as the login process and the selection screen.
+The `message_reception_thread` will be listening for new undelivered message, and if any of it starts with `RECEIVE_MESSAGE_COMMAND`, then we display the message to the user immediately.
+Otherwise, they go in the `server_message_queue` to be processed later.

-Then, they will receive a selection screen for what they want to do next.
-The menu consists of:
+The user's selection menu consists of:

 - List All Accounts